 We’re primarily interested in two lengths of fiction, which we’ve somewhat arbitrarily dubbed “short fiction” and “flash fiction”.

-Flash Fiction: We sometimes podcast short five-to-ten minute “bonus” pieces between our weekly main episodes.
+Flash Fiction: We podcast, approximately quarterly, Flash on the Borderlands episodes that contain three flash stories with a common theme.
+Occasionally, we run short five-to-ten minute “bonus” pieces between our weekly main episodes.
 For this we’re looking at fiction under 1,500 words, with a sweet spot between 500 and 1000 words.
 Yes, that’s really really short.
 That’s the point.
 Our flash pieces are frequently quirkier and more experimental than our weekly features.
-We pay $20 for flash fiction.

 Multiple and Simultaneous Submissions